Introduction to 5/1 ARM Mortgages

 5/1 ARM Rate Caps

-While 5/1 adjustable-rate mortgages have interest rates that can fluctuate from one year to the next, they often have interest rate caps that prevent rates from spiraling out of control.
+While 5/1 ARMs have interest rates that can fluctuate from one year to the next, they often have interest rate caps that prevent rates from spiraling out of control.
 Even if your interest rate increases, it will never surpass a certain threshold if there’s a rate cap.
 That’s a good thing, since having a higher interest rate means that you’ll be sending your lender more money every month.
 It’s a good idea to make sure that the highest rate mentioned in your contract fits into your budget, so you don’t have trouble paying it if the rate goes that high.

 There could be as many as three different caps associated with your 5/1 ARM.
 Your initial interest rate cap could limit the degree to which the interest rate rises when the fixed-rate period expires.
 A periodic interest rate cap could limit how high the interest rate climbs once every year.
 Finally, a lifetime rate cap could place a restriction on how high an interest rate can rise over the entire loan term.